chidiwilliams/nunjucks-templating-starter/README.md

 config.sass.outputStyle = 'compressed'
 ```

-After building, the compiled CSS files are sent to the `public/css` directory.
+After building, the compiled CSS files are sent to the `dist/css` directory.

 ### Vendor

 Put vendor CSS and JS assets in the `resources/vendor/css` and `resources/vendor/js` respectively.
-During compilation, these assets are directly copied into the `public` directory without processing.
+During compilation, these assets are directly copied into the `dist` directory without processing.

 <a name="commands"></a>